vbocan/ipfees/docs/literature-review.md

 ### 4.2 Commercial IP Management Software

-Commercial IP management platforms (CPA Global, Anaqua, PatSnap) incorporate fee calculation modules within comprehensive portfolio management systems [16].
+Commercial IP management platforms (CPA Global, Anaqua, PatSnap) incorporate fee calculation modules within comprehensive portfolio management systems [12].
 These systems typically hardcode fee calculations in proprietary codebases, requiring vendor patches for fee schedule updates.
-The lack of transparency in calculation methodologies poses verification challenges for IP practitioners managing high-value portfolios where calculation errors can have significant financial consequences [17].
+The lack of transparency in calculation methodologies poses verification challenges for IP practitioners managing high-value portfolios where calculation errors can have significant financial consequences.

 ### 4.3 Academic Approaches

 Academic literature on automated patent fee calculation remains surprisingly sparse.
-Okamoto and Ueda [18] developed a rules-based expert system for Japanese patent prosecution procedures including fee estimation, but their system used CLIPS (a general-purpose rule engine) rather than a domain-specific language.
-The system achieved 87% accuracy on test cases but required substantial expert knowledge encoding effort.
+Early expert systems for patent prosecution procedures have included fee estimation using general-purpose rule engines like CLIPS, but these systems require substantial expert knowledge encoding effort and do not employ domain-specific languages tailored for legal professionals.

-More recently, machine learning approaches have been proposed for patent cost prediction [19], but these systems predict *total* patent costs (including attorney fees and examination complexity) rather than calculating official fees from jurisdiction-specific schedules.
+Machine learning approaches for patent cost prediction have emerged more recently, but these systems predict *total* patent costs (including attorney fees and examination complexity) rather than calculating official fees from jurisdiction-specific schedules.
 The statistical nature of ML predictions makes them unsuitable for official fee calculation where exactness is required.

 ## 5. Identified Gap: DSLs for Multi-Jurisdiction Fee Calculation